Alan Gemmell: fiveFilms4freedom

 In 2015 Gemmell co-founded fiveFilms4freedom, an online, free, 10-day LGBT film festival promoting freedom, equality and LGBT rights, with the British Film Institute and the UN Free & Equal Campaign.
 The initiative was seen in 135 countries.

 The second fiveFilms4freedom ran from 16 to 27 March 2016.
 The initiative was seen in 179 countries.
 In 2016 Gemmell also launched a Global List of people promoting LGBT rights.

 For the fourth fiveFilms4freedom Gemmell developed a partnership with Indian mobile network operator Jio and selected the first Indian short film, Goddess, by director Karishma Dev Dube.
 2.8 million people in India viewed the film on Jio's network.

-Britain Israel Academic Exchange Partnership Regenerative Medicine Initiative (BIRAX RMI)
+Academic Exchange Partnership

 Gemmell secured £7 million from British and international medical research foundations for the BIRAX RMI programme through partnerships with Parkinson's UK, JDRF, the MS Society and British Heart Foundation.
 BIRAX RMI has funded 15 research collaborations between scientists in Britain and Israel including a collaboration to develop a breath test for Parkinson's disease.
-The BIRAX programme has been supported by the Prime Ministers of Britain and Israel.
+The BIRAX programme has been supported by the prime ministers of Britain and Israel.